-I will join the IIES at Stockholm University as Assistant Professor in 2018, after doing a PostDoc at the University of Chicago in 2017/2018.
+I received my PhD in Economics from the University College London in 2017 and did a PostDoc at the University of Chicago in 2017/2018.

-The Employment Cost of Sovereign Default (Job Market Paper) • Latest version: May 2017
+The Employment Cost of Sovereign Default • Paper

 This paper analyzes the interaction between government default decisions and labor market outcomes in an environment with persistent unemployment and financial frictions.
 Sovereign risk impairs bank intermediation through balance sheet effects, worsening the conditions for firms to pre-finance wages and vacancies.
 This generates a new type of endogenous domestic default cost – the employment cost of default.
 The persistence of unemployment produces serial defaults and rationalizes high debt-to-GDP ratios.
 In the dynamic strategic game between the government and the private sector, anticipation effects allow the study of both debt crises and outright default episodes.
 Introducing employment subsidies and bank regulations affect the government’s ability to commit to debt repayment.

-Time-consistent Fiscal Policy in a Debt Crisis (With M. Ravn) • Latest version: November 2016
+Time-consistent Fiscal Policy in a Debt Crisis (With M. Ravn) •Paper

-Sunspot-driven Bond Pricing with Dynamic Private Sector Behavior
+Expectation-driven Bond Pricing with Dynamic Private Sector Behavior • Paper

 This paper outlines a novel source for multiple equilibria in sovereign default models.
 In the model, multiplicity arises due to the presence of employment as an additional and privately determined state variable.
 If unemployment impacts on the default decision and its evolution depends on sovereign borrowing costs, an economy becomes prone to expectation-driven crises, rendering sovereign debt markets vulnerable to market panics.
 Pessimistic investors' expectations about default hike sovereign borrowing costs, which translates into higher unemployment and increases the likelihood of a sovereign default, validating the investors' adverse expectations.
 Three-state multiplicity emerges with neither changing the standard first-mover advantage of the government in the game with investors nor its limited commitment and thus is useful to study fundamental and expectation-driven default crises in a unified framework.
 The paper shows that policy makers may be able to break bad expectations and increase welfare with repayment guarantees from supranational agencies or fixed floors on debt prices.